 Cadet Investment Group

-The purpose of the VMI Cadet Investment Group (CIG) is to provide interested cadets across the Institute experience in security analysis, portfolio management, and business decision making.
+The VMI Cadet Investment Group (CIG) provides interested cadets experience in security analysis, portfolio management, and business decision making.

 The organization consists of two teams each comprised of 15 members and 2 alternates.
 Each group has a President and Vice President.
 The members buy and sell equities and manage the portfolios they create in accordance with a set of Bylaws.
 The teams focus on different types of firms.
 One team focuses on large capitalization US stocks while the other team only considers mid/small capitalization US stocks.
 The Chairman of CIG presides over the entire group.
 Regular weekly meetings are run in accordance with Robert's Rules of Order.
 In 1986, the VMI Foundation provided $200,000 cash to CIG to invest in the stock market.
 Historically, the portfolio was liquidated in May of each year and the group began each September with $200,000 in cash.
 Beginning in 2006, the investment rules were amended to allow the continuation of the portfolios during the summer break.
 As of mid-October 2009, the groups had a combined $213,000 under management.